-When you break things down to the smallest possible step, you are far more likely to not only start, but keep going.
-It also helps you form the habit of doing those steps every day.
-Going back to the exercise example.
-If you put your exercise clothes out every night, you’ll be far more likely to exercise in the morning.
-This small, simple step helps create a routine which helps cement the daily habit.
-The more you can automate the steps in your goals, the easier they’ll be to stay focused which builds your motivation to continue on the path to success.
+When you break things down to the tiniest possible step, you are far more likely to start and keep going.
+It helps form the habit of doing those steps every day.
+Going back to the exercise example, if you put your exercise clothes out every night, you’ll be far more likely to exercise in the morning.
+This small, simple step helps create a routine that cements the daily habit.
+The more you automate the steps in your goals, the easier they’ll be to stay focused.
+This builds your motivation to continue on the path to success.

 Eat Brain Foods